You must pay Class 1A National Insurance contributions on work benefits you give to your employees, such as a company mobile phone.

-You need to pay these contributions by 22 July each year for the previous tax year.
+You need to pay contributions on work benefits by 22 July each year for the previous tax year.
 You’ll need to pay by 19 July if paying by post.

 Make sure you pay HM Revenue and Customs (HMRC) by the deadline.
 You may have to pay interest and penalties if your payment is late.